JacksonO123/lampjs/lib/README.md

 # LampJs

 LampJs is a lightweight js framework.
-Documentation coming soon.
+Documentation found in `docs.md` file.

 <br>